DataBiosphere/cgp-dss-data-loader/README.md

     `--gce-metadata-cred=/home/<user>/metadata_credentials/application_default_credentials.json`

 ### (Optional) AWS Metadata Credentials
+**One caveat, AWS allows a maximum of 12 hours under an assumed role for a single session, so if loading takes longer than that, it may break.

 This involves the setup of an AssumedRole on the account that your main AWS credentials have access to.
 If this is done already, all you need to do is supply a file containing the AWS ARN to that assumed role and the loader will assume the role on your behalf when gathering information about the metadata.